ton-community/ton-docs/docs/v3/guidelines/dapps/tutorials/nft-minting-guide.md

 You must already have a testnet wallet with at least 2 TON in it.
 You can get testnet coins from [@testgiver_ton_bot](https://t.me/testgiver_ton_bot).

 :::info How to open testnet version of my Tonkeeper wallet?
-To open the testnet network on Tonkeeper, go to settings and click 5 times on the Tonkeeper logo located at the bottom.
-Then choose "testnet" instead of "mainnet."
+1. Open settings and click 5 times on the Tonkeeper logo located at the bottom.
+2. Activate Dev mode.
+3. Get back to main menu and create new Testnet wallet with Add wallet/Add Testnet Account.
 :::

 We will use Pinata as our IPFS storage system, so you also need to create an account on [pinata.cloud](https://pinata.cloud) and get api_key & api_secreat.
 Official Pinata [documentation tutorial](https://docs.pinata.cloud/account-management/api-keys) can help with that.
 Once you have these API tokens, I’ll be waiting for you here!